Top Five Hidden Gems

 Dolgoch Falls

 The Fathew Valley in the south-western part of Snowdonia National Park takes in a wooded gorge along the Nant Dolgoch stream, a tributary of the River Fathew.
 Here, you will find three waterfalls tumbling down the steep sides of the gorge into pools below, and a popular circular walk links all three waterfalls.
-The first part of the walk passes underneath the Talyllyn railway viaduct and a viewing platform and then rises after the lower falls.
+The first part of the walk passes underneath the Talyllyn railway viaduct, and a viewing platform, then rises after the lower falls.
 Follow the path along the stream to the steps leading to the middle and upper falls.
 After leaving the middle falls, the path rises to the upper falls and a picnic area.
 The trail can be slippery in damp weather but on a hot day, it’s a beautiful place for children to play in the rock pools at the base of the upper falls.

 Ynysmaengwyn